Kong/docs.konghq.com/app/plugins/basic-authentication.md

 `password`                 | The password to use in the Basic Authentication `consumer_id`              | The [Consumer][consumer-object] entity to associate the credentials to

-## Headers sent to the final server
+## Headers sent to the upstream server

-When a client has been authenticated, the plugin will append some headers to the request before proxying it to the final API/Microservice, so that you can identify the consumer in your code:
+When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API/Microservice, so that you can identify the consumer in your code:

 * `X-Consumer-ID`, the ID of the Consumer on Kong
 * `X-Consumer-Custom-ID`, the `custom_id` of to the Consumer (if set)